periops/SOC-Core-Skills/Wireshark_Challenge.md

 First, we need to get the VM prepared by installing a few libraries, most of which are referenced on the github link above.

 `sudo apt-get update`

 `sudo apt-get install libssl-dev libpcap-dev libsqlite3-dev`

 We *also* need to install an older version of OpenSSL because the `sudo make install` command we'll need to run shortly will fail without it:

 `sudo apt install libssl1.0-dev`

-Download the PCAP file
+Download the PCAP file with wget:

 `wget https://range.metaproblems.com/739c7a4b6b9d8d9281bb3a4c964e68ca/snoop.pcap`

-Use git clone to download the git file for littleblackbox `git clone https://github.com/devttys0/littleblackbox.git`
+Use git clone to download the git file for littleblackbox:

+`git clone https://github.com/devttys0/littleblackbox.git`

 `cd littleblackbox/src`